Markéta Vondroušová: Olympics

-She also represented her country in the 2020 Olympics, where she pulled off a shocking upset (6–1, 6–4) victory over home favorite Naomi Osaka in the third round of competition.
-She reached the final defeating Paula Badosa (by retirement) in the quarterfinals and fourth seed Elina Svitolina in the semifinals booking Czech Republic's first Olympic singles final.
+She also represented her country in the 2020 Olympics, where she upset home favorite Naomi Osaka in the third round of competition.
+She reached the final defeating Paula Badosa (by retirement) in the quarterfinals and fourth seed Elina Svitolina in the semifinals, booking Czech Republic's first Olympic singles final.
 She lost to Belinda Bencic in three sets and was awarded the silver medal.

 Playing style

 Vondroušová's signature shot is the drop shot.
 In general, she has a crafty style of play and employs a wide variety of shots.
 She developed this type of playing style from working with one of her early coaches Jan Fuchs, who played the same way.
 Her game often includes long, strategic rallies in which she makes use of her left-handed topspin forehand.
-Aside from playing drop shots, Vondroušová has described her style of play as, "I'm just trying to play aggressive and maybe, like, mix the points, and I just want to serve well and move well."
+Vondroušová has said, "I'm just trying to play aggressive and maybe, like, mix the points, and I just want to serve well and move well."
 Her favorite surface is clay, the surface she grew up playing on.
 She also likes hard courts because of her playing style.
 Vondroušová excels in her return game more than her service game.
-In 2019, she led the WTA Tour in first serve points won on return among players with at least ten matches, winning 43.4 per cent of these points.
+In 2019, she led the WTA Tour in first serve points won on return among players with at least ten matches, winning 43.4% of them.
 She was also first in percentage of return games won and percentage of return points won overall.